azhx/blagoblag/content/drafts/forward-secrecy-is-the-most-important-thing.rst

 as my chatting partner deletes them as well, they're gone for good, no keys lying around for years, putting my privacy at risk.

-It's popular to make fun of the security guarnatees of SnapChat, since they're in no way resistant to a malicious chatting partner.
+It's popular to make fun of the security guarantees of SnapChat, since they're in no way resistant to a malicious chatting partner.
 But the ability to securely, and meaningfully, delete messages is a huge win for many threat models.
 Whether you're a dissident whose phone is being searched by a